mat-docs/RTA.Site/docs/services/rta-sessionsvc/grpc.md

-# GRPC API
+# gRPC API

-The service provides this private GRPC API to create and manage sessions.
+The service provides this private gRPC API to create and manage sessions.

 This API enables you to integrate this service into your private data environment.
 It's not part of the RTA interface specification, and never called by ATLAS.